-Cape Fear Botanical Garden: $50,000 – Since 1989, Cape Fear Botanical Garden’s mission has been to serve the region as a center for enrichment, inspiration and enjoyment of nature.
+Cape Fear Botanical Garden: $60,000 – Since 1989, Cape Fear Botanical Garden’s mission has been to serve the region as a center for enrichment, inspiration and enjoyment of nature.
 The Garden has engaged and involved the community while transforming people’s relationship with plants and the natural world.
-During this 25th Anniversary year, CFBG continues to grow as a world-class garden while seeking opportunities to enhance people’s knowledge, physical well-being, and spiritually.
+CFBG continues to grow as a world-class garden while seeking opportunities to enhance people’s knowledge, physical well-being, and spiritually.

 Project Support Grants are awarded to local non-profit agencies in Cumberland County who produce programs of artistic, cultural and/or historic merit and who demonstrate financial and administrative stability.
 The purpose of the Project Support matching grants is to strengthen our community by supporting exemplary forms of artistic expression, both contemporary and traditional, in the visual arts, the performing arts, literature, media arts and the folk arts as well as to support projects and services provided by organizations whose mission is centered on our cultural, historic, and scientific heritage.

 Twenty-four grant requests were funded through the Project Support category.

 Head Start children will benefit from this funding through participation in the Sounds of Music Program by attending workshops taught by musicians with Fayetteville Symphony Orchestra.
 These workshops will give 162 four year old children the opportunity to reinforce concepts like counting and working together via engaging with musicians.